AlexSteiner30/Gemini-Sight/README.md

  <img src="resources/backend.png?raw=true" style="height: 80%; width:80%; align:center">
 </h1>

-Down below you can find the table with the components used to build the glasses
+Down below you can find the table with the components used to build the glasses.
+The total price for the components is around `81.33€`.

    | **Name of Sensor**                            | **Amount** | **Price** | **Purchase Link**               |
    |-----------------------------------------------|------------|-----------|---------------------------------|